 Step 2: Set the Background

-- In the Layers Panel (left), select the Background CA from the dropdown next to the project name.
+Modern wallpapers often use a solid background to let the animations pop.- In the Layers Panel (left), select the Background CA from the dropdown next to the project name.

 - Click + Add Layer → Basic Layer.